intelligence38000/android-docs/src/pages/navigation/overview/index.md

 There are two products for integrating navigation into your Android application, Navigation Core and Navigation UI:

-- **Navigation Core** is where the logic lives for generating routes, tracking progress, displaying instructions, and more.
+- **Navigation Core** is where the logic lives for generating routes, tracking progress, receiving instructions, and more.
 You can use this directly via the `MapboxNavigation` class or through the Navigation UI.
 - **Navigation UI** is built on top of Navigation Core (meaning Navigation Core is included when you add the Navigation UI as a dependency).
 It consumes data from Navigation Core and arranges it in default UI components that have various customization options.
 You can use this directly via the `NavigationView` and `NavigationLauncher` classes without touching the core `MapboxNavigation` class directly in your application's code.
 - **Navigation Core and Navigation UI** can be used together if you want to use a mixture of the Mapbox-provided UI components and your own custom UI fed data from Navigation Core.